📅 When to Camp — Seasonal Overview

 The park is remote — about 14 hours' drive from Perth or accessible by fly-in to Newman.
 That remoteness is part of the appeal.
 Night skies are extraordinary, and the gorge swimming is some of the best in the country.

 North Queensland is the only place on earth where two World Heritage sites — the Daintree Rainforest and the Great Barrier Reef — sit side by side.
 Camp in the rainforest and take reef day trips from Cairns, Port Douglas, or Mission Beach.
-The combination is genuinely unique.
+The combination is genuinely unique and available nowhere else on the planet.

 The wet season (November–March) brings heavy rain, road closures, and stinger season in the ocean.
 The dry season delivers warm, stable weather, clear seas, and the best conditions for both camping and reef access.

-This list covers the core essentials — adjust for climate, duration, and how remote your destination is.
+This list covers core essentials — adjust for climate, duration, and how remote your destination is.
+The outback and alpine extremes require additional preparation beyond this baseline.

 - Quality tent (freestanding for sandy sites)